-Because no one library can collect all resources required by its borrowers, there are services in place that allow you to borrow from other libraries at no charge.
+Because no one library can collect all resources required by its borrowers, ILL allows you to borrow from other libraries.
 You can choose to request that articles be sent to you or books delivered to the Ryerson Library for pick up.
 You can also borrow directly from other libraries in person.
-All Ryerson students can also borrow from the Toronto Public Library even if you don’t live in Toronto.
+If you are a Ryerson student, you can also borrow from the Toronto Public Library even if you don’t live in Toronto.

 Interlibrary Loan (RACER)

-RACER lets you to borrow items and obtain articles from other libraries if materials are not owned by the Ryerson University Library.
+RACER lets you to borrow items and obtain articles from other libraries if materials are not owned by the Toronto Metropolitan University Library.

 Borrow In Person from Another Library

-If you are looking for an item not available at the Ryerson University Library, consider visiting other libraries, including local public libraries.
+If you are looking for an item not available at the Toronto Metropolitan University Library, consider visiting other libraries, including local public libraries.
 Search other library catalogues before visiting.

 Direct Borrowing agreements with other Canadian university libraries mean that you can borrow from most other universities with your Ryerson OneCard.
 For more information, see Direct Borrowing.